tmux-plugins/tmux-copycat/README.md

       set -g mode-keys vi

+- remapping `Escape` key in copy mode will break the plugin.
+If you have this in your `.tmux.conf`, please consider removing it:

+      bind -t vi-copy Escape cancel

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)

 Add plugin to the list of TPM plugins in `.tmux.conf`: